 Q Who’s your favorite guitar player? (bass, drums, sax, piano, etc)

 A If I had an answer to that (which I don’t) I wouldn’t give it!

 Q You don’t ever drink or get high on anything?

 A No, never anymore—not for a long time.
 I used up my entire allotment earlier in my life.
-Last call was over a decade ago for me.
+Last call was decades ago for me.